grnhse/spec-tiller/README.md

       repo, public_repo, repo:status, read:org, read:public_key

   * Optionally, you can set up your travis script so that profile results can be folded.
 This will prevent your build log from getting cluttered.
+One approach is to store profile results in another file, then call it in an after script.
+There are two ways to do this, but either way you'll need to include this after script in your travis file:

+      ``.travis.yml``:

+        after_script:
+        - cat /tmp/profile_results.txt

+  * The best way is to use a custom rspec formatter.
+An example exists in this project at spec/support/formatters/profile_to_file_formatter.rb.
+You can tell rspec to use the formatter in your spec_helper or rails_helper:

+      ``spec_helper.rb``:

+        RSpec.configure do |config|

+          if ENV['CI_ENV'] == 'travis'
+            config.add_formatter('progress')
+            config.add_formatter(ProfileToFileFormatter)
+          end
+        end

+  * The other option is to read stdout and watch for the profile results.
 You'll most likely want to move your script into a separate file, then update your travis script to run from that file.
 See examples below:

       ``.travis.yml``:

         script: ./scripts/travis_script.sh
-        after_script:
-        - cat /tmp/profile_results.txt

       ``scripts/travis_script.sh``: